SiddKay/BachelorThesis-RAGulator/backend/README.md

    ```

    > This will create a `.env` file from the sample `.env.example` file.
-   > You should modify the values in the `.env` file as needed.
+   > Please modify the values in the `.env` file as needed.

 5. Start docker desktop and run the following command to setup the database: